(Updated Nov. 28, 2018)

 - Pradaxa (another popular anticoagulant) was found to be superior to warfarin in a similar analysis, while Xarelto was not found in ROCKET AF to be superior to warfarin.

-Doctors opposed to Xarelto approval in 2011 questioned the design and conduct of the ROCKET trial and argued that patients could be “at greater risk of harm from stroke and/or bleeding” if they took Xarelto than if they were skillfully treated with warfarin.
+Scientists opposed to Xarelto’s approval in 2011 questioned the design of the ROCKET trial and argued that patients could be “at greater risk of harm from stroke and/or bleeding” if they took Xarelto than if they were skillfully treated with warfarin.

 More recently, it was revealed that faulty equipment was used in the warfarin arm of ROCKET AF, further calling into question the study’s results.

-The scandal deepened when the Duke researchers hired by Janssen/Bayer to run ROCKET AF published an analysis in the New England Journal of Medicine (NEJM) saying that the faulty device had no bearing on study results, but omitted key data that would have made this clear.
+The scandal deepened when the Duke researchers hired by Janssen/Bayer published an analysis in the New England Journal of Medicine (NEJM) saying that the faulty device had no bearing on study results, but concealed data from ROCKET AF would have made this clear.
 Janssen/Bayer are accused of being complicit in the omission because they knew about the missing data but remained silent.